 The normal operating mode is selected by setting M7 and M8 to zero; the other combinations of values for M7 and M8 are reserved for future use and/or test modes.
-The programmed burst length applies to both READ and WRITE bursts.
 Test modes and reserved states should not be used because unknown operation or incompatibility with future versions may result.